 BK: Are you taking part in any disrupt events around Europe or other parts of the world?

-Eventyard: Yes we are.
-We are currently in Lisbon participating in the Lisbon Challenge, which is the biggest startup accelerator and entrepreneurship challenge in Europe.
+Eventyard: Yes, we are.
+We are currently in Lisbon participating in the Lisbon Challenge, the biggest startup accelerator and entrepreneurship challenge in Europe.
 But this is not all – we are amongst the finalists of How To Web 2013, which will take place in Bucharest this November.

 BK: What’s next for Eventyard?